 Did you miss an opportunity to secure a place in the Selective High School that you desired?
 Was there something missing that you believe might improve in a second attempt?
-Luckily, there is a way to get a placement in Selective High School during Years 8 – 12.
+Luckily, you can apply for a placement in Selective High School during Years 8 – 12.

 We understand it is difficult to accept that your application was unsuccessful in the first place.
-A selective high school is every kid’s dream.
-They are institutes that provide many valuable lessons for life to come.
+A selective high school is some of the kid’s dream.
+They are institutes that may provide many valuable lessons for life to come.
 Falling short of such an opportunity can be stressful.
 However, there is light at the end of the tunnel.

-Did you know that you still have a chance?
-Most students and parent are not aware of it.
+Did you know that you still have a chance to apply for selective placement?
+Some students and parent may not be aware of it.
 Well, yes!
 Many selective high schools offer seats to deserving students willing to apply during Years 8 – 12.
 The process for application is different from the one in Year 7.

 Furthermore, it varies from one school to the other.
 Application details are available on the website of the New South Wales Department of Education for both wholly and partially selective high schools.

 Certain selective high schools may announce vacancies in their respective institutions during Years 8 – 12.
 It depends on some students leaving the school.
 It can also be a result of a management decision to add a certain number of new seats for that year.

 Whatever the case might be, it is good news for you.
 Every school has its policies when it comes to placement vacancies.
 Contact the selective high school you wish to apply in for more information.
 The staff will be able to provide you with current and detailed instructions.

 The selection process is entirely different as compared to that from Year 7.
 There is no centralised selective test.
 Depending on the school to which you have applied, the process may vary.
 Some schools may invite students to take an entrance exam.